 |Abu Naser||Masud||Senior Lecturer|

-Towards a Body of Knowledge for Model-Based Software Engineering (Oct 2018) Federico Ciccozzi, Michalis Famelis , Gerti Kappel , Leen Lambers , Sebastien Mosser , Richard F. Paige , Alfonso Pierantonio, Arend Rensink , Rick Salay , Gabriele Taentzer , Antonio Vallecillo , Manuel Wimmer Educators Symposium 2018 (EduSymp18)
+Contents for a Model-Based Software Engineering Body of Knowledge (Aug 2019) Loli Burgueño , Federico Ciccozzi, Michalis Famelis , Gerti Kappel , Leen Lambers , Sebastien Mosser , Richard F. Paige , Alfonso Pierantonio, Arend Rensink , Rick Salay , Gabriele Taentzer , Antonio Vallecillo , Manuel Wimmer Springer Journal on Software and Systems Modeling (SoSym)

 Resilience of Distributed Student Teams to Stress Factors: a Longitudinal Case-study (May 2019) Igor Cavrak , Ivana Bosnic , Federico Ciccozzi, Raffaela Mirandola Information and Software Technology (IST)